 Additional test datasets should test typical data volume, representative data capture problems and error cases.

-If delivery is intended to be in the form of exchange sets, the test datasets should be packaged as complete exchange sets, including sample metadata files.
+If delivery is intended to be in the form of exchange sets, the test datasets should be packaged as complete exchange sets, including an Exchange Catalogue.
 Sample packages for other forms of delivery (transactions, messages, web services, etc) should be emulated as realistically as is practical at this stage; that is, setting up a web server, service broker, etc for web services should be done if doing so is practical but is not an essential requirement (it can and should be done as part of the testing stage).

 Testing and feedback

 A formal test plan should be prepared, including test cases.

+Newer IHO procedures include a testing and feedback phase after a draft Product Specification package has been submitted for endorsement by HSSC (B-5.4).

 Work processes